cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

 remove `Anchor`, `Image`, `Script`, and `Stylesheet`.
 However, I am not comfortable doing so just yet.
 I have a few concerns, including

-  1. Are their behaviors (e.g., member functions) that need to be captured?
+  1. Are there behaviors (e.g., member functions) that need to be captured?
   2. Will `abstract` methods or *dynamic binding* be useful during analysis?
   3. Will class-specific `static` constants be used?